 Obviously, the tactics your marketing team engages are expected to create financial value.
 But as we’re seeing, not all of that “value” can be perfectly tracked, with a dollar value assigned to a blog post where we can say “this is making us $X.”

-Joe said that in reference to something that we talk about all the time as marketers: brand.
 A strong brand clearly has value—a lot of value, when you look at a brand like Coca-Cola recovering from a pricing PR flub, or the death and rebirth of the Twinkie.
 But brand marketers run into this same problem a lot.
 They get asked to show ROI, and it’s just really hard to do in any definitive manner.
 There are tons of ways to estimate a brand’s monetary value, but none are perfect—none are going to tell you precisely how big a PR hit you can weather, for instance.
 There’s no mathematical formula that proves that updating your logo will directly cause a $300,000 increase in revenue.

 One tool that can help us get closer to that answer, though, is to leverage proxy metrics—numbers that can act as a smoking gun that shows you whether you’re on the right track, or you’re way off.
 Bill Widmer’s metrics are an example of this, but here’s an example from our work.